Takashiidobe/notes/src/tools/git/setup-git-on-server.md

 ---
-title: setup-git-on-server
+title: Setup Git on a Server
+date created: Friday, May 12th 2023, 5:07:55 pm
+date modified: Tuesday, November 12th 2024, 8:34:30 pm
 ---

-Git On Server

 # Setup Git on a Server